 Orca is published three times a year, in March, July (our Literary-Speculative issue), and November.

-Although we are relatively new, our fiction has already been honored with a reprint in the anthology Best Canadian Stories 2020, forthcoming this fall.
+Although we are relatively new, our fiction has already been honored with a reprint in the anthology Best Canadian Stories 2020.

 Fiction published in Orca may also be nominated for anthologies such as Best American Short Stories, Best Small Fictions, the Pushcart Prize, and others.